Many readers have questions about my online courses: Solving Your Adult ADHD Puzzle. I have answers.

 - Is desperately needed by all the COVID-stressed folks sending me HELP! e-mails

-- Can revolutionize treatment outcomes, including ADHD couple therapy
+- Is revolutionizing treatment outcomes, including ADHD couple therapy

-- Explains sophisticated scientific concepts in everyday language (simplistic explanations about ADHD turn off many smart folks)
+- Explains sophisticated scientific concepts in everyday language (I find simplistic explanations turn off smart folks)

 - Guides you through the evaluation process, so you know what to expect—and how to guide it along when necessary—so you have confidence in the diagnosis (even if you were diagnosed years ago!) and can better target goals

-- Who is this course for—Individuals or couples?
+- Who is this program for—Individuals or couples?

 - Should my partner take the course with me?